Jiban-Niraula/TaskMate/README.md

 3. Commit your changes (git commit -m "Added new feature")
 4. Push to your branch (git push origin feature-name)
 5. Open a Pull Request

+📜 License
+This project is licensed under the jiban's License.
+See LICENSE for details.

+📬 Contact
+For support or inquiries, reach out to:
+📧 Email: jiban.niraula.59@email.com
+🔗 GitHub: Jiban-Niraula

+---